fiji/KymographBuilder/README.md

 For now and before I found a better way you can download the plugin there : https://github.com/hadim/KymographBuilder/releases.

+Run the plugin with `Plugins ► Kymograph ► KymographBuilder`.

 ## Authors

 `KymographBuilder` has been created by [Hadrien Mary](mailto:hadrien.mary@gmail.com).